 How Long is the Chester Lake Trail?

-The total there-and-back distance of the Chester Lake Trail is 9.0km.
+The total there-and-back distance of the Chester Lake Trail is 9.0 km.
+This does not include the short add-on hike to the Elephant Rocks.

 How Steep is the Chester Lake Hike?

-You will get all the uphill sections of the Chester Lake hike out of the way in the first 3.5km.
-Over this span you will climb 310m.
-The middle 1.5km of this stretch is reasonably steep, but it’s not too bad; anyone who is in reasonable shape will have no issues.
+One of my favourite things about the Chester Lake hike is that you will get all the uphill sections of the hike out of the way in the first 3.5 km.
+Over this span you will gain 310 m in elevation.
+The middle 1.5 km of this stretch is reasonably steep, but it’s not too bad; anyone who is in reasonable shape will have no issues.

 How Hard is Chester Lake Trail?